privacy-scaling-explorations/zkevm-specs/specs/copy-proof.md

 *Note*: We use `IsZero` gadget in the specs for simplicity.
 In the actual circuit implementation, we make use of `BinaryGadget`.

+## Requirements

+- If there is an entry in the Copy table with `is_first = 1` and the destination `Memory` or `TxLog`, the circuit will verify that the appropriate memory or log write operations exist in the RW table.

+- If there is an entry with `is_first = 1` and the tag is `rlc_acc`, then the RLC value in the entry will be verified.

+- The data written or RLC’d will be verified to exist in the source tables (RW, Bytecode, or Calldata).

+- The RW operations happen in a deterministic order with consecutive RW counter values, starting with the `rw_counter` given in the entry.

+- All RW operations happen, based on the `rwc_inc_left` counter in the entry.

+- The user of the Copy table *should* calculate `rwc_inc_left` independently and deterministically, for defense-in-depth.

 ## Circuit Constraints

 The constraints are divided into four groups.